Dependent Tuition Benefit – Non Middlebury Students

 For all eligible recipients commencing coursework through December 31, 2014, and from January 1, 2015 for all eligible recipients attending accredited schools other than the University of Vermont or a Vermont State College recipients receive a benefit of the lesser of:

 1. 30 percent of Middlebury's combined tuition/room-and-board fee; OR

 2. One half of the tuition only (not room-and-board or other charges or fees) of the institution attended.

 The benefit is available for a maximum of four full years of coursework.
 (Four years typically equates to 8 semesters or 12 trimesters; determination of equivalency for programs with alternative schedules will be at the discretion of the AVP of Human Resources.)

-The College provides two separate dependent tuition benefit programs, the Dependent Tuition Benefit described in this policy and the Comprehensive Fee Credit.
-Eligible dependents may receive a maximum combined benefit of 8 semesters or 12 trimesters of benefit: benefits received under either program accrue towards the Maximum Allowed Benefit.
+The College provides two separate dependent tuition benefit programs, the Dependent Tuition Benefit-Non Middlebury Students (described in this policy) and the Dependent Tuition Benefit-Middlebury College Students.
+Eligible dependents may receive a maximum combined benefit of 8 semesters or 12 trimesters of benefit: benefits received under either program accrue towards the combined Maximum Allowed Benefit.

-Please send bills (with application if required) to Loretta Lee in Human Resources.
+Send bills to Franklin Daniel in Human Resources.
 Human Resources will verify your eligibility, the child’s eligibility, and confirm the school’s accreditation before approving the request for payment.
-(See the Dependent Tuition Benefit Policy for details).
 Benefit checks are sent directly to the child’s school.
 You will receive an electronic copy of the letter going to the school.